slowproj/slowdash/docs/ProjectSetup.md

     ports:
       - "18881:18881"
 ```
-If you built the container image locally, `REPO/slowdash:TAG` will be jsut `slowdash:TAG` or `slowdash`.
+If you built the container image locally, `REPO/slowdash:TAG` will be just `slowdash:TAG` or `slowdash`.

 ```console
 $ docker-compose up
 ```

-## Bare-Metal, Run as a User Process
+## Bare-Metal, Running as a User Process
 ```console
 $ slowdash --project-dir=PROJECT_DIR --port=18881
 ```